bradvatne/bali-dog-finder/README.md

 I am now building my first real web-app, I'm engaged to my wonderfully supportive fiancee with a child on the way, and hoping to be employable soon.

 My technical goals for this project were to get a feel for the development process from start to finish and gain a true understanding of the technologies used.
-For this reason, I limited most of my research to within the documentation of the technologies used, rather than just copy + pasting from tutorials.
+For this reason, I limited most of my research to within their respective documentation, rather than just copy + pasting from tutorials.

 If you are interested in hiring a remote junior dev, or have a position in Bali that would suite my skillset, please contact me at bradvatne at gmail dot com.